What is the right type of exercise for me?

 Aerobic exercise is anything that focuses on sustained exertion of the heart and lungs (eg. running, biking, swimming).
 When focusing on heart health it is important not to forget aerobic exercises.
 Prolonged aerobic exercise can help the heart get stronger and beat more efficiently.
 By maintaining a robust heart and vasculature it can also support healthy blood pressure.
 Burning fat is released as carbon dioxide in your breath, and aerobic exercise is one of the fastest ways to lose weight.

-A commonly recognized aerobic regimen is moderate-intensity for 30 minutes at least 5 times per week, or alternately vigorous-intensity for 20 minutes and 5 times per week.
+A commonly recognised aerobic regimen is moderate-intensity for 30 minutes at least 5 times per week, or alternately vigorous-intensity for 20 minutes and 5 times per week.

 Resistance exercise focuses on building muscle strength and mass by working against resistance (eg. weights, resistance bands, squats).
 By focussing on certain muscle groups you can cause them to respond by growing bigger and stronger.
 This is useful even if you aren’t interested in becoming a bodybuilder.
 Larger muscles burn energy even when you are not using them.
 This is why including some weights in your routine can help maintain a healthy body weight.
 Resistance also motivates bones to respond to the extra stress.
 This can increase bone density and reduce the risk of fractures later in life.
 Beginning slow and seeking expert advice is especially valuable during resistance exercise because poor technique and too much weight can cause real damage.